 Pyometra occurs in unsterilised female dogs and cats where the uterus becomes infected and fills with pus.
-It is triggered by a heat cycle that doesn’t end in egg fertilisation and caused by an excessive amount of progesterone or hypersensitivity of the uterus to progesterone.
+This is triggered by a heat cycle that doesn’t end in the egg being fertilised and caused by an excessive amount of progesterone or hypersensitivity of the uterus to progesterone.

-When you get to the vet, some test occur and may include blood testing, x-ray and ultrasound.
-In severe cases your vet will undertake blood testing to understand and detect the possibility of other organs which may have become damaged.
+Your veterinarian will recommend some testing which can include blood testing, x-ray and ultrasound.
+In severe cases your vet will undertake a type of blood test to understand and detect the possibility of other organ damage.

-Both surgical and medical management options are available to treat patients with pyometra, and both carry associated risks.
+Available are both surgical and medical management options are available to pets diagnosed with pyometra.
+Both of these option do carry associated risks to their health.
 The decision to pursue medical vs. surgical management will be based on the clinical stability of your pet, the associated risks of treatment and the patient’s reproductive value and potential.
 Pets with a closed-cervix pyometra are at higher risk for uterine rupture and systemic illness.

-Generally, IV fluids are usually administered for several days, along with antibiotics to treat the potentially life-threatening infection.
+Generally, IV fluids are usually administered for several days, along with antibiotics to treat the infection.
 The uterus and surrounding areas will be irrigated to flush away pus, fluids and assist recovery.

-In severe cases of Pyometra the uterus becomes at risk of rupturing and empting all of its contents into the abdominal cavity.
-In this situation, the veterinarian will recommend surgery to reduce the risk of life threatening septic peritonitis and/or acute kidney failure from uremic poisoning.
+In severe cases of Pyometra the uterus becomes at risk of rupturing and spreading into the abdominal cavity.
+In this situation, the veterinarian will recommend surgery.
+This is reduce the risk of life threatening septic peritonitis and the possibility of acute kidney failure from uremic poisoning.